bhuvan-dv/chef-2-go/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/OuSBNpwM)

-# Chef2go
+# Project Title: Chef2go

 Welcome to the Chef2go website repository.

 ### Project Description
-Chef2go serves as a comprehensive online platform tailored specifically for students, functioning as a convenient one-stop shop for ordering food.
-The platform goes beyond mere food delivery, offering students exclusive deals and granting them access to premium experiences.
-One standout feature is the ability to explore a curated collection of chef-created recipes, providing a unique and enriching culinary experience.
-Whether students are looking for a quick meal or seeking inspiration for their own cooking endeavors, this platform is designed to cater to their diverse needs, making it a go-to destination for food enthusiasts on campus.
+Chef2go is a dedicated online platform designed exclusively for students, serving as a convenient all-in-one solution for culinary needs.
+Beyond just cooking, the platform provides students with access to premium subscription videos.
+A standout feature includes the opportunity to delve into a thoughtfully curated assortment of recipes crafted by chefs, offering a distinctive and enriching culinary journey.
+Whether students are in search of a swift meal or seeking inspiration for their culinary ventures, this platform is intricately crafted to address their diverse needs.
+It stands as the ultimate destination for food enthusiasts on campus.

 Key Features:
 1.Login: